 Book building, with reference to the Issue, refers to the process of collection of Bids on the basis of the Red Herring Prospectus within the Price Band.
-The Price Band has been determined by our Company in consultation with the BRLM in accordance with the Book Building Process, and advertised in all editions of a widely circulated English Newspaper, [•], all editions of a widely circulated Hindi Newspaper, [•] and a Punjabi edition of widely circulated Punjabi regional Newspaper, Punjabi being the regional language of Punjab, where our registered office is situated at least two working days prior to the Bid/ Issue Opening date.
+The Price Band has been determined by our Company in consultation with the BRLM in accordance with the Book Building Process, and advertised in all editions of a widely circulated English Newspaper, Business Standard all editions of a widely circulated Hindi Newspaper, Business Standard and Daily Nawan Zamana Punjabi edition of widely circulated Punjabi regional Newspaper, Punjabi being the regional language of Punjab, where our registered office is situated at least two working days prior to the Bid/Issue Opening date.
 The Issue Price has been determined by our Company in consultation with the BRLM in accordance with the Book Building Process after the Bid/Issue Closing Date.
 Principal parties involved in the Book Building Process are:-